mnpk/profc/README.md

 $
 ```

-if you set `RUNTIME_PROFILING` environment variable while running your program, you can get the result every seconds.
+If you set `RUNTIME_PROFILING` environment variable while running your program, you can get results every seconds.

 ```
 $ export RUNTIME_PROFILING=true